GiorgosMandi/ED-dataset-merge/README.md

 The **Execution Arguments** are the following:

 - *-coreNLP path/to/coreNLP_directory*:  Path to the directory of CoreNLP.
 (Required)
-- *-out path/to/output_directory*: Path to the output directory.
-The results will be stored in `instances.json` file which will be created inside `path/to/output_directory`.
-                                    **WARNING**:  *EventDetectionDataset-Unifier* opens this file in append mode, so in case it already exists, the results will be appended to its existing content.
+- *-out path/to/output.jsonlines*: Path to the output. **WARNING**:  *EventDetectionDataset-Unifier* opens this file in append mode, so in case it already exists, the results will be appended to its existing content.
 (Required)
 - *-memory X*: The size of heap memory to provide to coreNLP.
 X must be an integer.
 (Optional, default value is 3)
+- *-timeout X*: CoreNLP's timeout processing time.
+X must be an integer.
+(Optional, default value is 10s)
 - *-h*:        Print instructions.

 The **Datasets Arguments** are the following: